 - Teaching Methods: Active Learning - Faculty & Organizational Development, MSU

-- Active Learning: A Selective Annotated Bibliography of Helpful Texts- University of Florida Center for Teaching Enhancement (CTE)
+- Active Learning: A List of Interactive Techniques- University of Florida Center for Teaching Enhancement (ATLE)

 - Hake, R. R, Interactive-engagement vs. traditional methods: A six-thousand-student survey of mechanics test data for introductory physics courses.
 American Journal of Physics 66: 64-74, 1998.
 [Interactive engagement approximately doubles the amount of physics learned]